Norecipes - Elevating Everyday Meals

 How to Debone Chicken Legs

-In the second part of the video below I demonstrate how to handle deboning a whole chicken leg.
-This is the way most chicken thigh meat is sold in Japan, and it's why the chicken in my recipes looks so much larger than a typical thigh in the US.
-You get to enjoy that whole piece of delicious, crispy skin from the entire leg.
-As a bonus, leg quarters in the US are usually the least expensive cut of chicken you can buy, so you'll be saving money as well.
+If you're starting with a whole chicken leg (thigh with drumstick still attached), you can check out the second half of the video below.
+This is how most thigh meat is sold in Japan, and it's why the leg pieces in my recipes look so much larger than typical thighs in other countries.
+As a bonus, chicken leg quarters in the US are usually the least expensive cut you can buy, so you'll also be saving money.
+With practice, you can debone a whole leg in under two minutes.

-Lay the chicken leg with the meat side facing up.
-Insert the tip of your knife off to one side of the bone at the tip of the drumstick (the knife should go into the inside of the curve in the leg).
+Lay the leg with the meat side of the thigh facing up.
+Insert the tip of your knife on the side of the leg's curve at the tip of the drumstick.
+Follow the contours of the bone towards the base of the leg.

 Cut through joint in chicken leg.